 Buzzfeed was one of the very first quiz maker software tools out there.
 Launched way back in 2006, they’re a true legend in the space – but they’ve pivoted to become a news and media company, instead of a pure quiz creator.
-They still offer free quiz builder tools though – so we wanted to see how Buzzfeed compares with Riddle.
+They still offer free quiz builder tools though – so we wanted to see how the Buzzfeed quiz maker compares with Riddle.

-Buzzfeed vs Riddle – overall focus
+Buzzfeed quiz creator vs Riddle – overall focus

 We should mention at the top that this is a little bit of an ‘apples and oranges’ comparision – Buzzfeed made its name as a B2C (business to consumer) quiz maker, putting easy to use and create tools in the hands of consumers.